Eligible U.S. Citizenship Status

 - Resident Alien Card (I-551)

-- Arrival/Departure Record (I-94) with the temporary I-551 stamp that has not expired
+- Arrival/Departure Record (I-94) with all endorsements and temporary I-155 stamp that has not expired and I797 (Notice of Action) showing that you have applied for permanent residency

 When applicable, documentation will be sent to USCIS (US Citizenship and Immigration Services) for review and determination of eligibility for federal student aid.